carbon-language/carbon-lang/llvm/docs/Docker.rst

 	-DBOOTSTRAP_CMAKE_BUILD_TYPE=Release \
 	-DCLANG_ENABLE_BOOTSTRAP=ON -DCLANG_BOOTSTRAP_TARGETS="install-clang;install-clang-headers"

-This will produce two images, a release image ``clang-debian8:staging`` and a build image ``clang-debian8-build:staging`` from the latest upstream revision.
+This will produce a new image ``clang-debian8:staging`` from the latest upstream revision.
 After the image is built you can run bash inside a container based on your image like this:

 .. code-block:: bash